AdimisDev/react-schema-form/README.md

 - [ ] Conditional Field Display: Display the field only if a certain condition is met.
 - [ ] Conditional Validation Check Toggle: Toggle the validation check for a field, if defined, based on whether a certain condition is met.
 - [ ] Multi Step Form: Pass the `steps: string[]` prop in ISchemaForm split the form fields into groups and present the form as a multi step form, with each step having it's own group.
+- [ ] Fluid: All fields automatically adjust their width to fully cover the form.
+- [ ] Panel: Form inside a Card.

 ### Form Fields